Backfill

 Duplicates across failover

-Chunk delivery and cursor persistence are two steps, so there is a small window where a leader dies after a chunk was applied to the sinks but before its cursor was saved.
-The next leader resumes from the last saved cursor and re-emits that chunk.
-This is the intended at-least-once behavior: sinks upsert/delete by document id, so redelivered rows converge to the same state and nothing is lost — see How it works.
+Chunk delivery and cursor persistence are two steps, so there is a small window where a leader could die after a chunk was applied to the sinks but before its cursor was saved.
+The next leader will resume from the last saved cursor and re-emit that chunk.
+This is the intended at-least-once behavior.

 Scoped (fan-out) backfill

 The same engine also re-snapshots a subset of a table's rows on demand.
-When a dependent fan-out is wider than one page, its tail is enqueued as a scoped backfill job (filtered to the affected keys) that runs asynchronously on the leader — so the triggering transaction is acknowledged immediately instead of blocking on a huge re-index.
-These jobs coalesce per (table, key set), are chunked and resumable just like a full backfill, and emit through the same transform/sink path.
-See Transforms → Scaling fan-out.
+When a dependent fan-out is wider than one page, its enqueued as a scoped backfill job (filtered to the affected keys) that runs asynchronously on the leader - so the triggering transaction is acknowledged immediately instead of blocking on a huge re-index.
+These jobs are chunked and resumable just like a full backfill, and emit through the same transform/sink path.
+See EF Core → Scaling fan-out.

 Tuning & safety